Bio724D/Bio724D_2025_2026/class_notes/unix_cheatsheet_03.md

     - `echo -e "You know nothing, Jon Snow.\n\t- Ygritte"`: interprets as RETURN and TAB characters
     - `echo "You know nothing, Jon Snow.\n\t- Ygritte"`: interprets as string literal

-  The `-e` also interprets Unicode characters
+  The `-e` option also interprets Unicode characters
     - `echo -e "\u03A9"`: use `\u` (lower-case u) to specify a 4-digit Unicode character
     - `echo -e "\U01F60E"`: use `\U` (upper-case U) to specify a 6-digit Unicode character